-Employment Status, 20115 In 2011, 81.0% of older adults in both Wyndham and Greater Melbourne were not in the workforce, i.e. retirees.
+Employment Status, 2016 In 2016, over three quarters of older adults in both Wyndham (79.8%) and Greater Melbourne (79.5%) were not in the workforce, i.e. retirees.
 10% of adults aged 65+ were still engaged in the workforce, equally in full and part time capacities.
-Less than 0.3% of older adults were looking to join the workforce.
+Around 0.4% of older adults were looking to join the workforce.
 In 2016, 11.7% of older adults volunteered for an organisation or group in Wyndham, this is lower than the volunteering rate in Greater Melbourne (15.7%).

+Carers, 2016

+There are similar rates in Wyndham and Greater Melbourne of older adults providing care to other people (11.7% and 12.2% respectively).
+In 2016, 8.9% of Wyndham adults aged over 75 were caring for another person.

+Wyndham Greater Melbourne

-Assistance with Core Activities, 20166 Individuals with a need for assistance with core activities require help completing day-to-day activities, including communicating, self-care, and/or body movements.
+Assistance with Core Activities, 2016

+Individuals with a need for assistance with core acitivities require help completing day-to-day activities, including communicating, self-care, and/or body movements.
 A similar proportion of adults over 65 years from Wyndham and across Greater Melbourne require assistance with core activities.
 A slightly larger proportion of Wyndam adults aged 75 years and over require assistance, compared to those from Greater Melbourne (33.3% and 31.3% respectively).